martinfrances107/adventOfCode2025/README.md

   The solution
   Where the ranges overlap .. one must be exoanded, the other must be deleted.
   TODO:
-    Given my solution takes 30 seconds on release mode I should go back and look at the performance.
+    Given my solution takes 17 seconds on release mode I should go back and look at the sub-optimal performance.